mariodavid/mariodavid.github.io/_posts/2019-04-27-dont-squash-your-business-logic.md

 When we look at the dependency to the <code>DataManager</code> class, why is it there?
 It is there, because the <code>VisitPriceCalculator</code> also tries to load the data from a datasource.
 We can turn that around, because as the name of the class already states: it should calculate the price, not load the data and calculate.

-This in fact is a violation of the single responsibility.
+This in fact is a violation of the single responsibility principle.
 So let's get rid of it.
 Instead we will pass in the data into the method:

 {% highlight java %}
 package com.rtcab.cuba.my_app.real_business_logic;